McGlash/Pandas-Analysis-challenge/README.md

 ### Bottom Performing Schools (By % Overall Passing)

-* Create a table that highlights the bottom 5 performing schools based on % Overall Passing.
+* Created a table that highlights the bottom 5 performing schools based on % Overall Passing.
 Include all of the same metrics as above.

 ### Math Scores by Grade\*\*

-* Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+* Created a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 ### Reading Scores by Grade

-* Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+* Created a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 ### Scores by School Spending

-* Create a table that breaks down school performances based on average Spending Ranges (Per Student).
+* Created a table that breaks down school performances based on average Spending Ranges (Per Student).
 Use 4 reasonable bins to group school spending.
 Include in the table each of the following:
   * Average Math Score
   * Average Reading Score
   * % Passing Math (The percentage of students that passed math.)